RupertDodkins/MEDIS/README.md

 $conda activate medis.

 The version here may change as the code continues to be tested.
-If you notice that a package is missing while testing MEDIS, please contact Kristina at k_davis@ucsb.edu.
+If you notice that a package is missing while testing MEDIS, please contact user:KristinaDavis.
 Once we are confident the .yml contains all relevant info, we can try to make this a pip editable install, that will be updated through github.

 One thing left to do is to make an edit to the current version of vip_hci.
 Go to the package directory on your computer (on my computer that is /home/captainkay/programs/anaconda3/envs/medis/lib/python3.6/site-packages/vip-hci).